So you want to make an engagement ring?

 Create the setting(s) & ring band using wire, stock, sheet from scratch.
 Assemble the parts to create a whole ring.
 Finish the piece and set the stone(s)!

 Step 1: Book a DIY custom project consultation, in person, to select your design from our samples.
-During the consultation, you’ll be able to make decisions on the following:
+During the consultation, you’ll be able to make decisions and select your preference from the following:

 • Stone — Round or oval solitaire only (one center stone).
 Choose from timeless, brilliant, and durable options: natural diamond, lab-grown diamond, sapphire, or moissanite.